-The NATAS sister organization and arbiter of the Primetime Emmys®.
+The NATAS sister organization and administrator of the Primetime Emmys®.
+Formerly known as the Academy of Television Arts & Sciences (ATAS).

 THIRD PARTY SUBMITTER

 Third party submitters are those not engaged in the production or distribution of video content, but rather whose principal business purpose is the management of awards submissions on the paid behalf of program producers.